“Employment is one of the most powerful economic vehicles that bolsters communities.”

 Our flagship initiative Reaching New Heights has been an economic vehicle that has provided low-income, underemployed and unemployed multicultural trainees with professional careers, stronger household incomes and financial stability.
 We serve as an incubator of bilingual talent and pipeline for employers to tap qualified candidates from diverse backgrounds.
 Our program expands pathways into professional careers for immigrants in Baltimore who have non-traditional challenges entering the workforce.

-Our graduates are now working at BB&T, BGE, Howard Bank, MECU, PNC, Pandora, State Farm, New York Life Insurance, Wells Fargo and other organizations.
+Our graduates are now working at Bank of America, BB&T, BGE, Fulton Bank, Howard Bank, Maryland Live Casino, MECU, PNC, Pandora, State Farm, New York Life Insurance, Wells Fargo and other top corporations.

 You must meet the minimum requirements to apply: